o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ## PyTest

 Some tests are easier to write in a scripting language, and for these tests O3DE prefers Python with the [PyTest](https://docs.pytest.org/) library.
 The scope of these tests are often at the [integration level](https://softwaretestingfundamentals.com/integration-testing/) or higher.
-These tests help verify system correctness similar to how an end-user will experience the software.
-However despite that positive aspect, wide scope tests are typically slow and provide less specific failure information.
+These tests help verify system correctness, similar to how an end-user experiences the software.
+Despite that positive aspect, wide scope tests are typically slow and provide less specific failure information.
 The number of these tests must be limited.
 Whenever possible verify functionality with fast unit-scope tests, and write only a few broader integration or system-wide tests.
 Unit tests should be written in PyTest only when the library under test is written in Python.
 For fast unit-scope tests of C++ code, use GoogleTest instead of PyTest.

 While interpreted languages like Python can have low performance, tests should not perform heavy computation in Python code.
 Instead, tests should coordinate workflows by signalling events and then verifying a response.
 Leave heavy operations for the code targeted by the test, and perform simple checks in the Python test-code.

-### Multiple Python Instances
+### Multiple Python instances

-Tests targeting O3DE can create multiple separate Python interpreter instances during execution, which each load different scripts.
+During execution, tests targeting O3DE can create multiple separate Python interpreter instances, which each load different scripts.
 Most commonly, there are two instances: the _external interpreter_ and the _Editor interpreter_.
-The remainder of this section will help determine which environment your test should run in, and how to execute it there.
+The remainder of this section helps determine which environment your test should run in, and how to execute it there.

 #### Tests in the external interpreter

 The external interpreter runs outside of any active O3DE application.
-This is the same interpreter that launches when you run `o3de/python/python.sh` or `o3de\python\python.cmd`, and is best used for tests which involve the following:
+This is the same interpreter that launches when you run `python/python.sh` or `python\python.cmd`, and is best used for tests that involve the following:

 * Generic tests that launch applications and send external signals, often with [LyTestTools](/docs/user-guide/testing/lytesttools/).
 * Monitoring application crashes.